Saturday, July 5, 2025

 Behind the Crown: Rachel Gupta’s Emotional Exit From Miss Grand International

-👑 From Historic Victory to Heartbreaking Retreat
+From Historic Victory to Heartbreaking Retreat

-🗝️ Promises Broken: Living Conditions & Financial Blindsides
+Promises Broken: Living Conditions and Financial Blindsides

 The Cruelty of Body Shaming and Emotional Control

-📱 Reduced to a TikTok Salespiece
+Reduced to a TikTok Salespiece

-Security Breach & Isolation
+Security Breach and Isolation

 MGI Fires Back